piagooo/cse15l-lab-reports/lab-report-2-week-1.md

 --> You should be able to see a line where it gives you the name of the code, the percentage transferred, the number of characters in the file, and a few more things.
 ![Image](week-1-3.png)

 5. Setting an SSH Key!!
+Now, you will see how I made it so that I wouldn't have to retype my password everytime I log into the remote account.
+This can be done using the command ssh-keygen, creating a public key and private key.
+For this step you can see the commands needed to save the
 ![Image](week-1-4.png)

 6. Optimizing Remote Building